ivan-aidun/ivan-aidun.github.io/docs/other-writing.markdown

 <summary title="Click to expand">
 <h4><u>Article in <i>The Synapse</i></u></h4>
 </summary>
-I wrote an article about information theory and Reddit for [Issue 13 of <i>The Synapse</i>](https://synapsemagazine.org/s/Issue_13.pdf), an intercollegiate science magazine primarily organized by students at Oberlin College.
+I wrote an article about information theory and Reddit for <a class="page-link" href="https://synapsemagezine.org/s/Issue_13.pdf">The Synapse</a>, an intercollegiate science magazine primarily organized by students at Oberlin College.
 </details>

 # Non-math writing